Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 )
 ```

-If we rename the declaration and we inject the custom code, we have the following function.
+If we rename the declaration and we add the custom code, we have the following function.

 ```
 (func $bypass (type 0) (result i32)